lenndewolten/Dequeueable/lib/Dequeueable.AmazonSQS/README.md

 2. Add `.AddAmazonSQSServices<TFunction>()` in the DI container.
 3. Specify how you want to run your service:
    - Add `.RunAsJob()` in the DI container of your app to run the host as a job.
-   - Add `RunAsListener()` in the DI container of your app to run the app as a back ground listener.
+   - Add `.RunAsListener()` in the DI container of your app to run the app as a back ground listener.

 *function.cs*: